-Wanna know how you can quickly replace default data table or charts by something more attractive?
+Wanna know how you can quickly replace default data table or charts with something more attractive?
 Keep reading.

 Presenting facts, statistics and other numerical figures is the essence of pretty every business presentation.
 Whether you do a quarterly review, investor pitch or project status meeting.